 Many people in the early stages of female or male pattern baldness resign themselves to thinning hair with no hope in sight.
 Why?
 Let's face it: dealing with messy topical hair loss treatments or taking prescription pills with potentially harmful side effects aren't very appealing.

 And although laser hair regrowth treatment is a clinically proven, 100% effective, and natural hair restoration solution, most people think it is much too expensive.
-But is that really the case?
-And what about restoration surgery?
-How much should you be paying for a full head of thick and healthy hair?
+But the fact is it's the most affordable and effective hair growth treatment.
+The cost of Theradome, a laser hair regrowth treatment, is $695 to $995.
+With the Theradome helmet, you don't have to visit clinics for appointments.
+This is a one-time price, so say goodbye to hospital visits and clinic appointments!

 Since health and hair are often associated with good looks, appeal, and success, in theory, these benefits are priceless, and you would pay anything to hold onto them.
 In reality, we all have a budget to stick to, and we should be doing something other than throwing away thousands of dollars yearly in hair regrowth treatment costs.